HoverMower/hovermower.github.io/build_instructions/caster_block.md

 Now insert two M5 nuts at the bottom of the caster block.
 You may need to use superglue to keep them in place.
 ![](/images/caster_block_2.jpg)

-Next, simple bold the caster block to the lower chassis.
-Use M5x45 as vertical bolds.
+Next, simple screw the caster block to the lower chassis.
+Use M5x45 as vertical bolts.
 Here  don't use washers.
-Next, use M5x50 and bold them horizontically by using washers and nuts.
+Next, use M5x50 and screw them horizontically by using washers and nuts.
 ![](/images/caster_block_1.jpg)

 ## Prepare caster wheel